While training your dog for a backpacking trip may seem excessive, it’s very much needed.

 For standing straight after sitting or lying down, simply move a treat above his head, and again, he’ll stand up naturally.
 Say “up” and reward him.

 - If that’s going smoothly, you can say “sit”, “down” or “up” in advance.
-You can also take it a step farther by waiting a few seconds before giving the treat.
+You can also take it a step further by waiting a few seconds before giving the treat.

 - Repeat, have patience and stay excited.
 Don’t ask for too much too early, but instead gradually increase the difficulty.